Mortal/bbfetch/README.md

 Then, the handins are graded (not shown), and finally, the feedback is uploaded to the students with `./grading -u`.

-In this way, no browser interaction with BlackBoard is needed, and the script takes just 30 seconds to download the 9 handins and 30 seconds to upload the feedback (but your mileage may vary).
+In this way, no browser interaction with Blackboard is needed, and the script takes just 30 seconds to download the 9 handins and 30 seconds to upload the feedback (but your mileage may vary).